schoero/swissqrbill/README.md

 ## Quick start

-It is fairly simple to create a QR Bill.
+It is fairly easy to create a simple QR bill.
 All we have to do is to create a new `SwissQRBill.PDF` instance and pass our data as the first parameter and our output path as a second parameter.
-A reference for the data parameter can be found [here](https://github.com/Rogerrrrrrrs/SwissQRBill/tree/master/doc/api.md#data).

 ```js